ducakar/TextureReplacer/README.md

     - shaders on Kerbals are now changed to make them consistent between males and females and fix bumpmapping and specular lighting for female suits
     - removed consecutive suit assignment
-    - removed (now redundant) suit assignment setting, since random suit is automatically used when the per-class suit is not available
+    - removed (now redundant) suit assignment setting, since a random suit is automatically used when the class suit is not set
     - fixed legacy females feature for tourists
-    - fixed random suit assignment when the per-class suit is not available
+    - fixed random suit assignment when the class suit is not available
     - fixed default veteran suit assignment for Valentina
+    - fixed skybox reflection
 * 2.4
     - updated for KSP 1.0
     - updated personalisation to work with stock female Kerbals